JohnnyTeutonic/tinyllama.cpp/README.md

 *(Note: This project expects BF16 weights in `model.safetensors`.
 Ensure your conversion script saves them in this format if converting from another source).*

-Otherwise, when using GGUF models, you simply need the GGUF file itself.
+#### GGUF

+Simply download a llama v2 or tinyllama model from huggingface (TheBloke's repos are the best for this) and place the file into the appropriate directory.

 ### Where to Download Tested Model Weights

-This project has been tested with specific model weights.
-You can download them from the following locations:
+This project has been tested with a number of different weights.
+You can download some of them from the following locations:

 *   **For SafeTensors (BF16 format expected):**
     *   **TinyLlama 1.1B Chat v1.0:** [TinyLlama/TinyLlama-1.1B-Chat-v1.0 on Hugging Face](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0)